 We use what we believe is a comprehensive methodology to monitor credit quality and prudently manage credit concentration within our loan portfolio.
-Our underwriting policies and practices govern the risk profile and credit and geographic concentration for our loan portfolio.
+Our underwriting policies and practices govern the risk profile, credit and geographic concentration for our loan portfolio.
 We also have what we believe to be a comprehensive methodology to monitor these credit quality standards, including a risk classification system that identifies potential problem loans based on risk characteristics by loan type as well as the early identification of deterioration at the individual loan level.
+In addition to our allowance for credit losses on loans, our purchase discounts on acquired loans provide additional protections against credit losses.